Alluxio/alluxio/docs/en/DevelopingUFSExtensions.md

 [ServiceLoader](https://docs.oracle.com/javase/7/docs/api/java/util/ServiceLoader.html) to discover
 implementations of the under storage API.
 Specifically providers include implementations of the `alluxio.underfs.UnderFileSystemFactory` interface.
-The implementation is advertised by including a text file `src/main/resources/META_INF/services/alluxio.underfs.UnderFileSystemFactory` with a single line pointing to the class implementing the said interface.
+The implementation is advertised by including a text file in `META_INF/services` with a single line pointing to the class implementing the said interface.

 ## Dependency Management